clarkezone/rive-windows/ViewModel_Implementation_Plan.md

 This document outlines the implementation plan for adding ViewModel and ViewModelInstance support to the Rive Windows application.
 The implementation will create a new `RiveViewModelPanel` control that allows users to select ViewModels, create instances, and manipulate properties through a dynamic UI.

+All work should take place in and only in this location: C:\Users\jeclarke\src\github.com\clarkezone\rive-windows\prototype\WinRive\CSXamlHost

+All files refered to below are located in that directory or a descendant.

 ## Architecture Analysis

 ### Existing Infrastructure